 There are various types of buy-to-let mortgage on offer:

-- Tracker mortgages: with a tracker mortgage a lender will set the interest rate they charge at a certain percentage above the Bank of England’s base rate – which can change.
+Tracker mortgages: With a tracker mortgage, a lender will set the interest rate they charge at a certain percentage above the Bank of England’s base rate – which can change.
 This means that your mortgage repayments can also change month-to-month, depending on the base rate.
-If interest rates increase, then the cost of your monthly mortgage repayments increases, and if interest rates decrease, then your monthly mortgage repayments decrease.
+If interest rates increase, then the cost of your monthly mortgage payments goes up, and if interest rates decrease, your monthly mortgage payments go down.

-- Fixed-rate mortgages: a fixed rate mortgage can help to keep your monthly mortgage repayments at a low rate for two, three or five years.
-How low those payments will be depends on the deals mortgage providers are offering when you’re looking to take out a loan.
+Fixed-rate mortgages: A fixed-rate mortgage can help to keep your monthly mortgage repayments at a low rate for two, three, five or 10 years.
+How low those payments are depends on the deals mortgage providers are offering when you take out a loan.
 At the end of the fixed-rate period deal, you’ll be moved onto the provider’s standard variable rate – which can be higher – so this is when you can then look for a new deal.

-What to do at the end of your interest-only mortgage deal
+What happens at the end of my interest-only buy-to-let mortgage?

 If you are planning on buying a property to let out, there will be other fees that you’ll need to factor into your budgeting when deciding whether or not you can afford a mortgage.